SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of none among the 100 members of the group chat responding to your texts.
 - People feel more comfortable sharing their thoughts in the group chat when they know everyone, rather than when half the members are strangers.
 - Small clubs may have more club loyalty than big clubs.
-In a large club you have random people who read group chats for entertainment and could potentially spread damaging damaging rumors about seniors.
+In a large club you have random people who read group chats for entertainment and could potentially spread damaging rumors about seniors.

 <br>
 Since 2023, the Debsoc has followed Harsha's idea to increase selectivity while remaining inclusive, which was to check who retained interest at the end of a 3-round-recruitment process.